ess-dmsc/graylog-logger/documentation/examples.md

     return 0;
 }
 ```
-The compiled application will (should) print the following to console:
+The compiled application should print the following to console:

 ```
 WARNING: Some message.